seanbutler/3DWebTechCourse/_worksheets/04-ShadowsAndLight.markdown

 The extra parameters we supply are:

-- shadow.mapsize.width and height
+- shadow.mapsize.values

 these control the resolution of the shadow created.
 The shadow map is the rectangular buffer (like a texture) into which the shadows are calculated.
 Increasing these values gives better shadows.
 Naturally this comes at the cost of speed.
 They take longer to calculate.
 Remember there are two numbers so the speed decrease is proportional to the area which is the width x height.
 So it can get slow/big pretty quick.
 It pays to keep these values as low as you can stand.

-- light.shadow.camera.near and far
+- light.shadow.camera.values

-from the light position these two values define the volume within which obstacles must be to cast shadows. try experimenting with these values. shrink them and some of your torii should stop casting shadows.
+from the light position these values define the volume within which obstacles must be to cast shadows. try experimenting with these values. shrink them and some of your torii should stop casting shadows.
 Again it pays to keep these values large enough to enclose the objects you need but small enough to exclude those for which you dont want to calculate shadows.

+- Experiment with the shadow.mapSize values, what happens to the shadows if you make them 64, 32, 8?
+- Experiment with the shadow.camera, left, right, top, bottom values, what happens to the shadows if you make them  much much larger?
+Once you have made them larger, try a large value in the mapSize.
+Make them small again, try a small value in the mapSize.

+In general its efficient to have the minimum number of lights you need for your scene.
+Also keep the shadow map size as small as your quality sensibilities allow.
+Finally make the shadow volume only cover the elements in your scene for which you must have a shadow.
+Perhaps just the area near the player's character?

 ## Step 4 - Experiment with the colours